 Two factors can cause a PBT result to be lower than the actual blood alcohol content.
 These are breath sample cooling and breath sample composition.
 If the captured breath sample is allowed to cool before it’s analyzed, some of the alcohol vapor in the breath may turn to liquid and precipitate out of the sample.
 If that happens, then a subsequent analysis of the sample will yield a low BAC.
 Breath composition is the mixture of the tidal breath and alveolar breath.
 Tidal breath is breath from the upper part of the lungs and the mouth.
 Alveolar breath is deep lung breath.
 Breath testing should be conducted on a sample of alveolar breath.
 This is obtained by having the suspect blow into the PBT instrument until all air is expelled from the lungs.

-A factor that can cause either a low or high PBT result is radio frequency interference.
+A factor that can cause either a low or high preliminary breath test result is radio frequency interference.
 It can also prevent a breath test device from producing any result.
 Most officers have a radio that’s very close to their body, which can be very close to the PBT when the officer is asking a suspect to blow into it.

 There are accuracy limitations on PBTs.
 They are not calibrated to the same standards as the breath test machine at the station.